lamhq/tech-notes/graphql/modularizing.md

 GraphQL schema is the first thing you design, and acts as the contract between your frontend and backend

 Your actual business logic, permissions, and other concerns should not be part of your GraphQL schema.
-For large apps, we suggest splitting your GraphQL server code into 4 components: Schema, Resolvers, Models, and Connectors, which each handle a specific part of the work.
+For large apps, we suggest splitting your GraphQL server code into 4 components: `Schema`, `Resolvers`, `Models`, and `Connectors`, which each handle a specific part of the work.

 Use standard libraries for auth and other special concerns.
 There’s no need to reinvent the login process in GraphQL

 ## Modularizing the schema